TELEVISION, STARS, AND THE SADNESS OF ASTRONAUTS

 Source: Duncan, Paul (2003).
 Stanley Kubrick: The Complete Films.

 2001 is based on Clarke’s 1948 short story The Sentinel, about a tetrahedron-shaped device which is found on the Moon which alerts aliens of mankind.
 Kubrick changed the shape and colour of the object for visual reasons.
 The monoliths, similarly proportioned (1: 4: 9) objects seen on the earth in the prehistoric scenes, on the moon, floating in space in the vicinity of Jupiter, and in the surreal final scenes, is a mysterious motif — the film critic Ron Ager offers the interesting interpretation in The Meaning of the Monolith Revealed that it represents the cinema screen itself.
 This post-modern interpretation as a self-conscious narrative element is inviting and plausible as a secondary interpretation; if not the meaning, certainly a layer of meaning — Kubrick’s as opposed to Clarke’s.
-How much more tempting is it, though anachronistic, to compare the object with the smart-phones of today, which exert as much fascination and control over the human ape as the monolith in the early scenes of 2001.

 The Atlanta exhibit — a meta-simulacrum?